This blog post is all about the best time to visit Laos.

 - Great photography conditions

-- Peak season = higher prices and more tourists
+- This is peak season, so higher prices and more tourists

 - Accommodation may need to be booked in advance